AI Agents

 Overview

-Customer Agents represent arguably the most impactful type of AI agent - one that interacts directly with your customers.
-Conversations are assigned to Customer Assistants in the same way they are assigned to human agents.
-Customer assistants can send messages, set fields, requeue/escalate, and close conversations, much like human agents.
+AI Agents interact directly with your customers.
+Conversations are assigned to AI Agents in the same way they are assigned to human agents.
+AI Agents can send messages, set fields, requeue/escalate, and close conversations, much like human agents.

-In addition to being a type of AI Agent, Customer Agent are one of three types of bots in Quiq:
+AI Agents are one of three types of bots in Quiq:

 - Custom bots hosted externally and written against Quiq's Bot API